Klipper3d/klipper/docs/TMC_Drivers.md

 driver has detected a low-voltage event and has disabled itself.
 This may be due to wiring or power supply issues.

+It's also possible that a **TMC reports error** shutdown occurs due to SPI errors that prevent communication with the driver (on tmc2130, tmc5160, or tmc2660).
+If this occurs, it's common for the reported driver status to show `00000000` or `ffffffff` - for example: `TMC reports error: DRV_STATUS: ffffffff ...` OR `TMC reports error:
+READRSP@RDSEL2: 00000000 ...`.
+Such a failure may be due to an SPI wiring problem or may be due to a self-reset or failure of the TMC driver.

 ## How do I tune spreadcycle/coolstep/etc. mode on my drivers?

 The [Trinamic website](https://www.trinamic.com/) has guides on